Hi!

 Powershell on steroids!

 I’m a linux/unix guy, I’ve always had heated debates with my “Windows” friends about how good the unix environment is and how the terminal can do magical things..
 But today I was hit on the face, real hard.
 This guide show us the steps to make powershell as good as if not even better than bash is some ways.
+Thanks @Ananyo for the link.
+‘Ar kono dabi nei, windows bhalo’

 HTTPS: Securing java web services

 As part of my internship project I had to learn about HTTPS, how it works and how to use HTTPS to secure SOAP based web services written in java.
+Why do we need HTTPS?
+The document transfer protocol of choice for the internet, HTTP uses a plain text format for transfering data.
+Hence anyone who is able to intercept the communication channel(MITM attack) can view everything that is being transmitted by the sender and receiver.

 Lexmark: Week 2